adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 - To obtain rotation-invariance,  the representation has to be shift-invariant to the input panoramic view.

-The first few layersof a typical CNN, namely the convolution layers and the maxpoolinglayers produce feature maps that shift together withthe input view.
+- **RWMP** 적용 : row-wise max-pooling layer(RWMP),

-Between these layers and the fully-connectedlayers, we insert a layer called the row-wise max-pooling layer(RWMP), which takes the maximum value of each row in theinput map and concatenate them into the output vector.
+- which takes the maximum value of each row in theinput map and concatenate them into the output vector.

 Theoutput of the RWMP layer is not affected by the shift of theinput map, thus its output is invariant to the rotation of the 3-Dshape.